ericoporto/fgmk/docs/Markdown/Editor/Editor.md

  - **press and hold space bar :** switches to pan tool while on hold.

+### The server

+When a project is loaded, you can open a browser at any time an point it to the address shown in the status bar - assuming the server loaded correctly - to test the current game.
+Each time you save the map, if you reload the browser that is pointing to the server, it will update to the current state of the map.

+The browser doesn't have to be in the same computer as FGMK, just in the same local network, so assuming you have a WiFi network at home, you could load FGMK in your computer and test the game in a smartphone or other computer.

 ## Palette Editor
 When you draw a map, it uses selected tiles, grouped in a palette, this is how